-The Balance Sheet amount at 31 March 2021 is net of an allowance of £56,300 which represents the twelve month expected credit loss.
-(31 March 2020: nil).
+The Balance Sheet amount at 31 March 2022 is net of an allowance of £53,852 which represents the twelve month expected credit loss (31 March 2021: £56,300).

 Liquidity Risk

 The council is required to provide a balanced budget through the Local Government Finance Act 1992, which ensures sufficient monies are raised to cover annual expenditure.
 It also has ready access to borrowing at favourable rates from the Public Works Loans Board and other Local Authorities, and at higher rates from banks and building societies.